shakfu/cgen/doc/synthesis.md

-# Revolutionary Synthesis: The Three-Layer Architecture
+# Synthesis: The Three-Layer Architecture

 ## The Paradigm Shift